Pascal-Krenckel/CompressedFileViewer/Readme.md

 * Zstd (`.zstd`)
 * XZ (`.xz`)
 * Brotli (`.br`)

 ## How to use

 ### Dll-Files
 Download the zip file depending on your architecture.
-Unpack the zip file copy all files into `%NotepadDir%/plugins/CompressedFileViewer`.
+Unpack the zip file and copy all files into `%NotepadDir%/plugins/CompressedFileViewer`.
-Make sure [.Net 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is installed.
+Make sure .Net 8 is installed.

 ### Terminus:
-1. tracked file: A tracked file is a file that was decompressed or is selected manually for compression.
-The Icon and Menu Entry will be checked for this file.
+1. Tracked file: A file that has been decompressed or manually selected for compression.
+The icon and menu entry will be checked for this file.
-2. excluded file: A file for which the compression was manually disabled.
+2. Excluded file: A file for which compression has been manually disabled.
-3. ignored file: neither tracked for compression nor excluded.
+3. Ignored file: A file that is neither tracked for compression nor excluded.
 4. gz: Any file with a suffix matching one in the settings.
 5. non-gz: Any other file

 ### Settings
-This plugin has two settings.
+This plugin has two basic settings.
-1. `Try to decompress all files`: If set the plugin will try to decompress all files regardless of the extension.
-All decompressed files will be tracked and if saved automatically compressed.
+1. `Try to decompress all files`: If set, the plugin will try to decompress all files regardless of the extension.
+All decompressed files will be tracked and - if saved - automatically compressed.
 (If the path is still the same)
+   Only active algorithms will be used.
 2. `Compression algorithms`: The ordered list of the compression algorithms.
 This does not affect file detection or 'decompress all'.
-It only affects the behaviour of the icon or 'Toogle Compression'.
-When clicking on the icon based on the suffix the appropriate compression will be chosen.
-Afterwards you can iterate through all algorithms in the list by clicking again.
+It only affects the behaviour of the icon or 'Toggle Compression'.
+When clicking on the icon based on the suffix, the appropriate compression will be chosen.
+Afterwards, you can iterate through all algorithms in the list by clicking again.
+    * Is enabled: If unchecked, the algorithm will be disabled.
+No files will be compressed or uncompressed using this algorithm.
+To update the toolbar you need to restart npp.
+    * Is active: If an algorithm is not active, it will not be used with the setting `Try decompress all files`.
+Additionally, using the toolbar icon will only switch to this algorithm if it has the correct suffix.
+Files with the correct suffix will still automatically be (de)compressed when opened/saved.

-Selecting a algorithm and clicking on 'Settings' allows to manage the algorithm specific settings.
+Selecting an algorithm and clicking on 'Settings' allows you to manage the algorithm-specific settings.
-1. 'Suffixes': The list of suffixes that schould automatically be decompressed.
-If a file is saved with such suffix it will also be compressed.
+1. 'Suffixes': The list of suffixes that should automatically be decompressed.
+If a file is saved with such a suffix, it will also be compressed.
-2. Other algorithm specific settings
+2. Other algorithm-specific settings

 ### Commands
-In the menubar there are 6 Commands:
+In the menubar, there are 8+ Commands:
 1. `Toggle Compression` (same as clicking on the icon): Changes the compression algorithm used when storing this file.
-You can iteratre through different algorithms again.
-The order is dertemined by the order in the settings.
-If the file has a algorithm specific suffix it will select this algorithm first.
-By click again after the last algorithm was selected, the file compression will be disable for this file.
+You can iterate through different algorithms again.
+The order is determined by the order in the settings.
+If the file has an algorithm-specific suffix, it will select this algorithm first.
+By clicking again after the last algorithm was selected, the file compression will be disabled for this file.
 2. `Compress`: Compresses the current file text in the editor.
 3. `Decompress`: Decompresses the current text in the editor.
 4. `Show Log`: Opens the log window.
 5. `Settings`: Opens the settings dialog.
 6. `About`: Opens the about dialog.
 7. `Credits`: Opens the credits dialog.
-9. '*Compression Algorithm*': Sets the compression for this specific file or removes it.
+8. '*Compression Algorithm*': Sets the compression for this specific file or removes it.

 ### (De)Compression-File-Rules
 On Open: